SL-1200 & SL-1210 Turntable Servicing

 Q: How long does it take to service a pair of turntables?

 A: It takes 2.5 to 3 hours to carry out a full service and calibration on each turntable, which includes a load test.
-Usual turnaround time is about 3 days if sending via courier but same day servicing can be booked by appointment.
+Usual turnaround time is about 1 week if sending via courier but same day servicing can be booked by appointment.
 Beware of people offering to service turntables in under 2 hours each, it is impossible to do this properly in such a short space of time.

 Q: Can you come to my premises and service my turntables?